waldronlab/bugphyzz/README.md

 Some analyses using data provided by this package can be found at https://waldronlab.io/bugphyzzAnalyses/

-## How to add a new attribute in GitHub to the BugPhyzz database
+## How to add a new attribute in GitHub to the bugphyzz database
 Curation steps:
  1. Add attributes of physiology to Attributes using ontology terms
  2. Add reference(s) to Confidence in Curation